MichelNivard/Ridian/README.md

 > [!WARNING]
 > **EXTREMELY EARLY DEVELOPERS RELEASE, DO NOT USE ON YOUR PRECIOUS VAULT, SET UP A SEPERATE DEV-VAULT, OR COPY OF YOUR VAULT TO PLAY WITH THIS!!!**

+> [!DISCLOSURES]
+> External Executables: This plugin requires R to be installed on your system.
+Please specify the path to your R executable in the plugin settings.
+> File Access: The plugin accesses temporary directories to store plots and widgets, which are then saved within the Obsidian vault under the plots/ and widgets/ folders.

+> [!NOTE]
+> Known Issues:
+> 1. uses absolute paths for htmlwidgets
+> 2. Every note spins up an R process, if you do this for many notes you'll overwhlm memory
+> 3. Only tested on my personal macbook

 **What this is:**

 - A way to run R code in Obsidian